 How to Store Your Brownies

-I usually prefer these fudgy brownies chilled, but if you don’t like the cold you can always let them sit for 10 or 15 minutes at room temperature before you serve them.
+I usually prefer to eat my fudgy brownie chilled.
+If you don’t like the cold, you can always let them sit for 10 or 15 minutes at room temperature before you serve them.

 Can You Freeze Brownies?

 Brownies are one of the easiest treats to freeze, and they stay tasting great even after defrosting.

 Cosmic Brownies will last for up to two months in the freezer as long as you store them correctly.

 I suggest cutting the brownies into individual slices and wrapping each one with plastic wrap.
 Then you can store them all together in the freezer in a resealable bag.